nmlynch94/com.darkanddarker.DaD/README.md

   - During installation, the installer never finishes when it's full.
 Once it's full, closing and reopening resolves this.
   - Minimize the blacksmith launcher after game launch, or your clicks will bleed through the client when you try to swing.
   - You may need to alt tab out and in once after launch for clicks to register.
+  - Credentials don't save on login, so you need to enter username and password every launch.
 ```
 curl -fSsL https://raw.githubusercontent.com/nmlynch94/com.darkanddarker.DaD/main/install-dad-launcher.sh | bash
 ```